FunnyFinger/ComfyUi-RadarWeightNode/README.md

 ## Contributing

-Contributions are welcome!
+*(Optional: Add contribution guidelines if you want others to contribute)* Contributions are welcome!
 Please feel free to open an issue or submit a pull request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. *(Optional: Create a LICENSE file with the MIT license text)*